The US Navy F/A-18 E and F Super Hornet maritime strike attack aircraft was manufactured by Boeing and flew for the first time on 29 November 1995.

 A second multi-year contract was signed in January 2004 for 42 aircraft to be purchased between 2005 and 2009.
 Total requirement was for at least 545 aircraft.
-Over 500 aircraft had been delivered by April 2011.
+More than 500 aircraft were delivered by April 2011.

 Super Hornet programme and development